 Rosemary, thyme and other ‘woody’ herbs – Woody herbs freeze well and also don’t need defrosting.
 Throw straight onto your roast veggies or meat or chop finely for your your base.
 Great to do this if you don’t grow your own.
 (The likes of mint and basil which are less woody, don’t freeze too well, unfortunately).
 Bay leaves/Curry leaves are also leaves you may not think of throwing in the deep-freeze but work great.

 Bread crumbs – Use up stale bread by whizzing into crumbs and storing in an airtight container.
 Use as you need in homemade burgers, for kievs, or with some of your frozen parmesan to make a delicious crust on a lamb chop.

 Berries such as raspberries, blueberries & blackberries all work well and are a great addition to plain old porridge or can be added to a crumble or simply served with some greek yogurt and a sprig of mint.
-Great to buy berries when in season as you are getting them at the freshest and best price.
+It is great to buy berries when in season, as you are getting them at their freshest and at the best price.